 The Rev. Neil Alan Willard has been Rector of Palmer Memorial Episcopal Church in Houston since 2014.
 He was previously Rector of St. Stephen’s Episcopal Church in Edina, Minnesota, for seven years and Associate Rector at Bruton Parish Episcopal Church in Williamsburg, Virginia, for over six years.
 Before that he lived in South Carolina, serving congregations on Hilton Head Island and in Surfside Beach.
 He also worked as Bishop’s Clerk for the Rt.
 Rev. Peter James Lee of the Episcopal Diocese of Virginia in Richmond.
 He received his Master of Divinity degree from Yale Divinity School in 1995 and his Bachelor of Arts degree from Wake Forest University in 1992.

 The Rev. Katie Wright

-The Rev. Katie Wright joined St. David’s Episcopal Church in Austin as the Associate Rector in August of 2012.
-She served as Locum Tenens from February 2015 until March 2016, before returning to being the Associate.
-She serves on the Board of Capital IDEA in Austin.
+The Rev. Katie Wright has been the eighth rector of St. Matthew’s Church in Austin since February of 2021.
+Previously she served at St. David’s Episcopal Church in Austin as the Associate Rector and Locum Tenens.
+She has served as the Vice Chair of Capital IDEA in Austin.
 The Rev. Wright was previously rector of St. Andrew’s in Elyria, Ohio, and she has also served as Associate Rector in charge of youth and family ministries at St. Mark’s in Glen Ellyn, Illinois; Youth Minister at Ascension in Dallas, Texas; and Director of Children’s Ministries at Transfiguration in Dallas, Texas.
 She received her Master of Divinity degree, Anglican Track, from Perkins School of Theology at SMU and her Bachelor of Arts degree from Claremont McKenna College.